Vietnamese food is amongst the healthiest cuisines in the world showcasing fresh vegetables and packed with herbs for a flavoursome meal.

 The side dishes are a little more expensive than other restaurants but the main dishes are well priced with decently-sized portions.
 If you’re not hungry, this also appears to be a popular spot with the younger generation to grab a couple of beers before a night out.

-Check out Secret House, their sister restaurant just over 1km away in the Nguyen Thai Binh district.
+Check out Secret House, their sister restaurant just over one kilometre away in the Nguyen Thai Binh district.
 The food is similar but it is less well known, so isn’t as busy.

 Main Dish: Com chien hai san (fried seafood and rice) for 115k VND and bo xao ot xanh (bell pepper and beef) for 95k VND